Best Affordable States To Raise a Family in the U.S.

 3. Minnesota

-- Cost of living: Ranked 21st out of the 50 states
+- Cost of living: 2.8% below the national average

-- Great for: Air and water quality, low pollution, strong healthcare, outdoor recreation, unique food scene
+- Great for: Schools, air and water quality, low pollution, healthcare, outdoor recreation, diversity, food scene

 Top 3 Family-Friendly Cities in Minnesota